iremkapucuoglu/p4b-website/content/en/posts/2020-03-21-additional-walkability-analyses.md

 ---
 layout: post
-title:  "Additional walkability analyses"
+title: Additional walkability analyses
 author: jehle
 lang: en
-tags: [en]
+tags:
+- en
-categories: [news, development]
+categories:
+- news
+- development
-thumbnail: /images/blog/additional_walkability_analyses/scenery_hasenbergl-thumbnail.webp
+thumbnail: "/images/blog/additional_walkability_analyses/scenery_hasenbergl-thumbnail.webp"
-image: /images/blog/additional_walkability_analyses/scenery_hasenbergl-banner.webp
+image: "/images/blog/additional_walkability_analyses/scenery_hasenbergl-banner.webp"
 summary: In order to create livable cities and shape a more sustainable mobility, it is crucial to focus on walkable environments.
 However, the quality of the infrastructure depends highly on the individual.
 date: 2020-03-21

 ---
 ## Creating livable spaces

-*- This blogpost gives a summary of my Master Thesis.
-If interested in more details, the complete document can be downloaded below. -*
+_- This blogpost gives a summary of my Master Thesis.
+If interested in more details, the complete document can be downloaded below. -_

 In order to create livable cities and shape a more sustainable mobility, it is crucial to focus on walkable environments.
 However, the quality of the infrastructure depends highly on the individual.
 For example, one-third of the German population is temporarily mobility impaired and 28% of the population is over 60 years old, which results in different requirements, such as smooth surfaces and barrier-free footpaths.
 To provide good walking accessibility, all these different needs must be considered in the planning processes, which makes providing appropriate infrastructure quite a complex challenge.